-We used one laptop (DELL Latitude-D520) as the reference node and the widely used sensor node, Berkeley Mica2 Mote [1], as the client to send timestamps periodically, where the period duration is set to one second for simplicity.
+We used one laptop as the reference node and the widely used sensor node, Berkeley Mica2 Mote [1], as the client to send timestamps periodically, where the period duration is set to one second for simplicity.
 We used two Mica2 nodes and put them together.
-One Mica2 node was connected to the MIB board [26], which offers the serial interface to send timestamp messages to the laptop.
+One Mica2 node was connected to the MIB board [25], which offers the serial interface to send timestamp messages to the laptop.
 To avoid the buffer jitter, when a serial port event interrupt is triggered, the laptop will read the system time right away and then process the timestamp messages.
-The second node was connected to a sensor board MTK300 [27], which has a temperature sensor.
+Using the wired link to send the messages can minimize the noise introduced by the transmission delay, so the measured clock skews can be more accurate.
+The second node was connected to a sensor board MTK300 [26], which has a temperature sensor.
 The reason we used two nodes here is that the sensor board MTK300 is too thick for Mica2 to connect with the MIB board.